NicBeltramelli/website.com/README.md

 $ cd website.com/trellis
 $ vagrant up
 ```
+Your local website can be seen at http://website.test/

+To access the VM, run vagrant ssh.
+Site can be found at /srv/www/website.test.

+See the Vagrant docs for more commands.

 ### Remote server setup (staging/production):

+**Real projects will be renamed and keept under version control in private repos.**

 A base Ubuntu 18.04 (Bionic) server is required for setting up remote servers.